• Link to Facebook

 Manny Galan was a healthy, overachieving, energetic 14-year-old whose life was forever changed in 2010 when he suddenly went into cardiac arrest while on vacation with his family.
 A blood clot traveled to his heart through an opening which was not previously diagnosed.
 As a result, Manny suffered an anoxic brain injury and was left in a persistent vegetative state.
 Although doctors told Manny’s mom – Millie Galan-Aguirre – that there was zero chance of him recovering, she refused to give up.
 Manny did not have enough brain function to qualify for rehabilitation, so Millie trained herself and started to provide him with therapy.
 Several months later, while in a hyperbaric oxygen chamber, Manny looked into his mom’s eyes and became responsive.

-Today, Manny is still a individual with quadriplegia and non-verbal, but he is able to walk short distances with a walker, use the bathroom, eat small amounts of pureed food, water ski with assistance and go to school.
+Today, Manny is still a quadriplegic and non-verbal, but he is able to walk short distances with a walker, use the bathroom, eat small amounts of pureed food, water ski with assistance and go to school.
 In fact, Manny graduated from high school in 2016 and aspires to attend college to study nuclear engineering.
 Sarasota County Schools contacted Accessibility Services, Inc. (ASI) in Homosassa, Florida to tell them about Manny and his aspirations.
 As a result, ASI visited Manny to conduct an evaluation and customized one of their autonoME packages – a combination of a speech-generating device and environmental control unit (ECU) – for him.
 The autonoME will serve as Manny’s “mobile aid”, allowing him to take notes, help him study, complete homework and access the Internet and computer programs.

 Donation Helps 20-Year-Old Anoxic Brain Injury Patient Become More Independent 2